mornindew/tech-radar-json/Technology/Technology/tracing/tracing.md

 # Overview - How it works

 The way that tracing works is by attaching a trace ID to every unique calls that comes into the system.
 From there that trace ID will stay with the call throughout it's entire journey.
-Normally some logic will be applied to determine whether the trace record should be recorded or not.
-If it is recorded then it will be put into a database.
+Normally an "agent" will collect the data and then send it to a common Collector.
+This "collector" is where rules will be applied as to whether that call should be captured or not.
+If it is determined to be collected then it will be put into a database.
+Below is an overview of the Jaeger Architecture and it is pretty similar with Zipkin.

 <br>
 <img src="images/jaeger_architecture-min.png" width="1000">